thmstein/simple-track/README.md

 * lapthresh:	Minimum overlap fraction required for objects to be considered potentially the same between consecutive images [Default is 0.6]

 Output-relevant parameters are:
-* flagwrite:	If not True, then no text files with object information is included in the output.
+* flagwrite:	If False, then no text files with object information is included in the output.
 [Default should be True]
 * misval:		Preferred value to used for missing values.
-* flagplot:	If not True, no images are included in the output (plotting function defined in "user_functions.py" [Trials should set this to True, long runs could set it to False to save time]
+* flagplot:	If True, a few images are included in the output (plotting function defined in "user_functions.py" [Trials should set this to True, long runs could set it to False to save time]
-* flagplottest:	If not True, no test images are included to check the displacement vector calculations [Default should be False]
+* flagplottest:	If True, numerous test images are included to check the displacement vector calculations [Default should be False]

 # input